csijcs/snakepipes/README.rst

 ``conda config --add pkgs_dirs ~/.conda/pkgs/``

+Remove your old snakepipes environment by running the command below and answering y at the prompt:

+``conda remove -n snakepipes --all``

-Change into your home directory (or wherever you wish to clone the repository) with:
+Change into your home directory (or wherever you wish to clone this repository) with:

 ``cd ~``

-Remove the previous version with:
+Remove the previous version of this repository with:

 ``rm -r snakepipes``